amy1012/oop_finalproject_team19/README.md

 ## Project Overview

+### Part 2: Frozen Lake

+The primary objective of this project is to tune the exploration parameters of a Q-learning agent to achieve a consistent success rate greater than 0.70 in the Frozen Lake-v1 environment.

 ### Part 3: Tic-Tac-Toe (GUI and AI)

 This project implements a fully modular **Tic-Tac-Toe** game using object-oriented design principles.